Five Actions to Stop Citizen Petition Abuse

 Date Written: September 26, 2017

 High drug prices are in the news.
 In some cases, such as AIDS-treating Daraprim and the life-saving EpiPen, the price increases dramatically.
 In other cases, which have received less attention, the price stays high longer than it should.
-In either case, anticompetitive behavior often lurks behind inflated prices.
+Either way, anticompetitive behavior often lurks behind inflated prices.

-Another one of these strategies, which has flown under the radar until recently, involves “citizen petitions” filed with the FDA.
+Another one of these strategies, which has flown under the radar until recently, involves “citizen petitions” filed with the U.S. Food and Drug Administration (FDA).
 Although intended to serve the public interest by bringing safety concerns to the agency’s attention, nearly all petitions today that target generic drugs are denied.
-Despite the low success rate, however, petitions are still able to delay generic entry and hamstring the FDA.
+Despite the low success rate, petitions are still able to delay generic entry and hamstring the FDA.

-This Essay provides an overview of citizen petitions and the anticompetitive harm they threaten and then offers five solutions: (1) increasing transparency; (2) shedding light on simultaneous decisions on petitions and generic approval; (3) facilitating the FDA’s summary dispositions of petitions; (4) addressing resource waste; and (5) promoting timely-filed petitions.
+This Piece provides an overview of citizen petitions and the anticompetitive harm they threaten and offers five solutions to address the problem posed by abusive petitions: (1) increasing transparency; (2) shedding light on simultaneous decisions on petitions and generic approval; (3) facilitating the FDA’s summary dispositions of petitions; (4) addressing resource waste; and (5) promoting timely-filed petitions.

 Keywords: citizen petitions, pharmaceuticals, drugs, FDA